Pet Travel United Arab Emirates

 These certificates, together with your pet’s health records and proof of vaccinations, are all the legal paperwork required to successfully transport your pet from the UK to UAE.

-If you book your pet to travel with PBS, we will apply for the DEFRA export health certificate free of charge!
-We can also apply for your import permit as an optional service.
+If you decide to book your pet travel with PBS, we can also apply for your DEFRA export health certificate free of charge!

-For dogs travelling to Dubai or Abu Dhabi, the following vaccinations must be given no more than 12 months prior to the day of export:
+For dogs travelling to UAE, Dubai or Abu Dhabi, your dog will need to have been vaccinated against the following, no more than 12 months prior to the day of export: